 with the dream of becoming the head chef at Gordon Ramsay's LA Market.
 Some made a good first impression, others were horrendous from the start and one didn't even make it past the first dinner service.

 Yesterday there were four and now there are two.
 But even with Ramsay's careful coaching and meticulous standards, none of the final four has all of the ingredients of the perfect head chef.
 So in honor of this week's challenge theme, it's time for some finalist fusion.
-Russell and Raj

 Russell is a straight shooter who can always be counted on to get the job done.
 He doesn't make excuses, he has high standards and he's proven he can lead.
 So what is Russell missing?
 He's missing that wild card factor.
 All creative genius', including those in the kitchen, are just a tiny bit crazy.
 It's what allows them to come up with fabulous dishes like fried Kit Kats with octopus dressing.
 Raj was no doubt a creative genius, at least in his own mind.
 He was full of energy and surprises and that's what made him exciting.
 Russell is a workhorse in the kitchen but he needs to find his fun side if he wants to be great.